Cissp Certification Study Plan: Your 2026 Roadmap

 Did you know CISSP holders earn about 30% more than their non-certified peers?
-Yet roughly 75% fail on their first try—mainly because they study without a clear plan.
+To put hard numbers behind that: CISSP professionals working as information security managers average a base salary of roughly $143,708, climbing to $175,583 in total compensation when bonuses are included.
+Yet roughly 75% fail on their first try—some unofficial estimates from ISC2 put the first-attempt pass rate as low as 20–30% —mainly because they study without a clear plan.
 If you’re weighing your options or comparing paths—like AWS vs Azure certifications or even a Scrum Master certification review—you’re in the right place.
 This guide lays out a complete, realistic CISSP certification study plan that helps you go from “interested” to “exam-ready” without burnout or wasted time.

 Who Qualifies for CISSP Certification?